mxber2022/WormholeDocumentationFeedback/README.md

 # Wormhole Documentation Feedback

 Below are the areas of improvement I have identified and have detailed feedback on each.
+Some of the difficulty I have faced building with wormhole is.

 ## Areas of Improvement